Scratch building a Firefox in 1/300th scale

 Step 2 - Reshaping the body

 In this photo I'd started to file the wings and leading edges back to get a better shape and to make it easier to fix some new wings on.
 The area around the exhausts were filed down a bit but the need to be tidied up a lot.
 I used a large woodworking file which hacked through the soft metal quite easily.
-I also filed the tail to make it thinner as the model suffers from the "fat wing" syndrome of a lot of Navwar planes.
+I also filed the tail to make it thinner as the model suffers from the "fat wing" syndrome of a lot of H&R planes.

-Step 3 - Some serious alterations!
+Step 3 - Some serious alterations

 After looking at some more pictures, I decided the shape and the front of the wing didnt look.
 So I used a big file to hack away the front of the wings and take it right back to where I thought the top engine intakes would start.
 I also filed along the side to create a rough shape of the engine enclosures.
 The large file left some rather deep marks so I've will use a smaller file to get rid of these scratches and I can fill any deeper marks with green stuff.

-In the next part I plan to shape the engine intakes, add a dorsal spine with some green stuff, and shape and lengthen the nose.
+Next is to shape the engine intakes, add a dorsal spine with some green stuff, and shape and lengthen the nose.